 - Ph.D.
 Early American and Antebellum Literature: Lehigh University

-Originally from eastern Pennsylvania, Dr. Keat Murray is glad to have made the trans-PA move to the Pittsburgh area.
-He specializes in early American and 19th-century American literature.
-His life in literary studies and higher education has been inspired by his fine teachers, his unconquerable wonder about the always-present past, and the fact that his mother named him after the British poet John Keats.
-Outside of academia, he is committed to his family, veganism, blues music, and understanding our natural environment.
+Dr. Keat Murray specializes in early American and 19th-century American literature, with particular interest in James Fenimore Cooper and Native American studies.
+His work in literary studies and higher education has been inspired by his fine teachers and his unconquerable wonder about the always-present past.
+Outside of academia, he is committed to his family, veganism, blues music, and ecocritical perspectives.
 Otherwise he advocates strongly for Jeff Beck, the Kinks, and the Grateful Dead!

 Research Interests and Publications

 Professor Murray’s dissertation investigates intersections between social class discourse, Native American studies, writings by John Heckewelder, and novels by James Fenimore Cooper.
 His doctoral research led him to numerous archives in Ohio and Pennsylvania, where he pored over 18th- and 19th-century manuscripts involving Moravian missions, the American Revolution, and Native American populations in the Delaware and Ohio valleys.
 Into his literature classroom, he brings his enthusiasm for archival texts, Native America, and reading early American writings for their rich diversity and boundless possibilities.